DaveSkender/Stock.Indicators/docs/_indicators/Dema.md

 ### Historical quotes requirements

-You must have at least `3×N` or `2×N+100` periods of `quotes`, whichever is more, to cover the convergence periods.
+You must have at least `2×N+100` periods of `quotes` to cover the convergence periods.
 Since this uses a smoothing technique, we recommend you use at least `2×N+250` data points prior to the intended usage date for better precision.

 `quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.